-Let´s just get it off our chests.
+Let’s just get it off our chests.
 Most casters are terrible in the wind.

 Mostly because they do not have to be that sharp.
 Most fly fishermen are what we can call trouters.
 I was one myself.
-The long casts are really not necessary so why bother.
-Hence fly fishermen trying the salt for the first time will have a very hard time in the wind and can not get the line out more than say 50 feet.
+The long casts are not really necessary so why bother.
+Hence fly fishermen trying the salt for the first time will have a very hard time in the wind and cannot get the line out more than say 50 feet.
 People generally do not practice (for a variety of reasons) which certainly would cure many casting ills.

 Captain Baz (http://www.gulfbreezeguideservice.com) has a client that is small and thin and he was fitted out with a stiff brute of a rod that he could not load/bend and it proved to be very hard for us to load/bend it.
-Naturally the casts were poor and shortish.
+Naturally, the casts were poor and shortish.
 It got me looking for alternate solutions.
 I got a 10’4” rod 6 weight Switch rod (still short enough to land a fish from a boat).
 I played with it and could get some nice casts overhead with an overhead #8 weight shooting head type line (a brick on a string really).
-With this setup very long casts are a breeze.
-Two handed rods are rated for Spey lines that are much heavier than the corresponding number for overhead lines thus one needs to go 2-3 numbers higher with an overhead line on a switch rod.
+With this setup, very long casts are a breeze.
+Two-handed rods are rated for Spey lines that are much heavier than the corresponding number for overhead lines thus one needs to go 2-3 numbers higher with an overhead line on a switch rod.

 Bad dominant shoulder.
 Lots of folks will get problems from arthritic and otherwise damaged shoulders.
 It is a very common ailment.
 Lifting of the arm is painful and motion is limited.
 We get around that by holding the rod with the dominant hand on top of the handle (above the reel).
-The power is provided by the non dominant hand holding the rod below the reel.
+The power is provided by the non-dominant hand holding the rod below the reel.
 The dominant hand is merely a fulcrum or a pivot point.
 The movements are much easier on the shoulders this way.
 It is fairly simple to cast from both shoulders with the shoulder hand on top making it easy to deal with crosswinds.